gazpachu/joanmira/content/pages/cv/index.md

 * Collaborated with data scientists, business analysts, back-end developers and designers to improve sales performance & productivity in the organisation

-* Successfully led the migration from jQuery/Angular to a React based architecture for all apps by creating a custom boilerplate
+* Successfully led the migration from jQuery/Angular to a React based architecture for all apps by creating a custom boilerplate with Redux state management, Webpack, JSON API integration, SASS and other modern technologies

+* Helped the rest of the front-end team to embrace the new React architecture

 * Owned the front-end development of 8 prototypes and participated in the development of a few others.

-* Led the creation of a dashboard with widgets to replace the previous main page of the main platform
+* Led the redesign and development of a new dashboard app with widgets for the main website of the department

-* Identified the need of improving the UI consistency and led the creation of a UI library (based on React) and a design system
+* Identified the need of improving the UI and UX consistency of our apps and led the creation of a UI library (based on React and Styled Components) and a design system based on Vodafone's design guidelines

 * Also worked with VueJS, Webpack, Highcharts, D3, MaterialUI, WebRTC, Express, CircleCI, GhostJS, HoneyBadger, CodeClimate, Jest, React testing library, JSON API, REST, etc